remy-guillermin/IGE-Stochastic/scripts/README.md

 # Install CARTOPY offline

 To install cartopy offline on ADASTRA (to be able to use cartopy's feature such as land and coastlines), one should manually download all the [Natural Earth shapefiles](https://www.naturalearthdata.com/downloads/) first.
-In my cas I will download LAND, COASTLINES, OCEAN and BOUNDARY LINES in 10m, 50m and 110m as well as MINOR ISLANDS in 10m.
-The first three will need to be extracted in `.cartopy/shapefiles/natural_earth/physical` and the last one in `.cartopy/shapefiles/natural_earth/cultural`.
+In my case I have downloaded LAND, COASTLINES, OCEAN and BOUNDARY LINES in 10m, 50m and 110m as well as MINOR ISLANDS in 10m.
+The first three and MINOR ISLANDS will need to be extracted in `.cartopy/shapefiles/natural_earth/physical` and the last one in `.cartopy/shapefiles/natural_earth/cultural`.

 In the home directory,
 ```bash